IvanYermilov/microservices-calculator/README.md

 - The application should return the calculation result via HTTP.
 - The application should work with rational numbers (overflow - numbers during expression calculation do not fit into the double range - is an error).
 - The application should provide accuracy up to the 3rd decimal place (at each operation).
-- The application should round all input fractional numbers to the 3rd decimal place.
+- The application should round the result to the 3rd decimal place.
 - The application should validate input data: only mathematical operations that the application can handle and numbers are allowed (the symbol "." (dot) serves as a separator).
 - The application should handle expressions that user input less then 50 characters;
 - Authentication and authorization must be implemented.